What is it like?

 Tell me more

-Other tests, such as the neurologic examination and MRI (if performed), are normal.
 Some children will have learning difficulties and behavioral problems during the period of time that they have seizures.
-The problems typically disappear once the seizures stop and the EEG reverts to normal.
+The problems typically disappear once the seizures stop and the EEG goes back to normal.

 What can trigger seizures in persons with BREC/BECTS?

 Seizures with this syndrome can be triggered by sleep deprivation.
 Not getting enough sleep, having interrupted sleep or a poor quality of sleep can all lead to sleep deprivation.

 Because the majority of children have fewer than 10 seizures, many do not take any seizure medicines for this type of epilepsy.
 Medication may be prescribed if a child has daytime seizures, frequent seizures, a learning disorder, or some cognitive problems.